 Commitment to transparency

-Police and Crime Commissioners are subject to a strict regime surrounding their expenses and expenditure.
-Police and Crime Commissioner Julia mulligan takes her responsibilities in this respect extremely seriously and is committed to providing as much information as possible.
+Police, Fire and Crime Commissioners are subject to a strict regime surrounding their expenses and expenditure.
+Police, Fire and Crime Commissioner Julia Mulligan takes her responsibilities in this respect extremely seriously and is committed to providing as much information as possible.
 For example, the Commissioner publishes all expenditure for the Office of the Police and Crime Commissioner, even though the statutory minimum is £500.

 For each journey taken, she also provides information on where she was going and who she was meeting.
 In addition, with regard to her own expenses, from 12 August 2013, the Commissioner has to adhere to the following: